-The Bank and its subsidiaries shall integrate environmental, social and governance considerations into its decision-making processes relating to its business activities.
-Care has to be taken to avoid, minimize or mitigate negative impacts of its business activities on the environment and local communities in which it operates and, where possible, promote positive impacts.

-The Bank and its subsidiaries shall aim to minimize the negative consequences of its business/internal operations on the environment and local economies in which it operates.
-In doing this, the Bank shall encourage positive impacts through its activities.

-iii.
-Human Rights

-The Bank and all its subsidiaries shall ensure that respect for basic human rights is prioritized in all its business activities and operations.

-iv.
-Women's Economic Empowerment

-The Bank and its subsidiaries shall promote women's economic empowerment through a gender inclusive workplace culture in its business operations and shall seek to provide products and services designed specifically for women through its business activities.

-v.
-Financial Inclusion

-The Bank and its subsidiaries shall promote financial inclusion through the provision of financial services to individuals and communities that traditionally have had limited or no access to the formal financial sector.

-vi.
-Environmental, Social and Governance Risk Management Culture vii.
-Capacity Building viii.
-Collaborative Partnerships
+- ii.
+Environmental, Social and Governance Risk Management for Business Operations - The Bank and its subsidiaries shall aim to minimize the negative consequences of its business/internal operations on the environment and local economies in which it operates.
+In doing this, the Bank shall encourage positive impacts through its activities. - iii.
+Human Rights The Bank and all its subsidiaries shall ensure that respect for basic human rights is prioritized in all its business activities and operations. - iv.
+Women's Economic Empowerment The Bank and its subsidiaries shall promote women's economic empowerment through a gender inclusive workplace culture in its business operations and shall seek to provide products and services designed specifically for women through its business activities. - v.
+Financial Inclusion The Bank and its subsidiaries shall promote financial inclusion through the provision of financial services to individuals and communities that traditionally have had limited or no access to the formal financial sector. - vi.
+Environmental, Social and Governance Risk Management Culture

-The Bank and its subsidiaries shall implement a robust and transparent ESG practice as well as assess the ESG practices of its customers.

-The Bank and its subsidiaries shall develop individual, institutional and sectorial capacity necessary to identify, assess and manage the ESG risks and opportunities associated with its business activities and operations.

-The Bank and its subsidiaries shall collaborate across the banking sector and leverage international partnerships to accelerate its collective progress and shall ensure an approach consistent with local and international standards.
+The Bank and its subsidiaries shall implement a robust and transparent ESG practice as well as assess the ESG practices of its customers. - vii.
+Capacity Building The Bank and its subsidiaries shall develop individual, institutional and sectorial capacity necessary to identify, assess and manage the ESG risks and opportunities associated with its business activities and operations. - viii.Collaborative Partnerships The Bank and its subsidiaries shall collaborate across the banking sector and leverage international partnerships to accelerate its collective progress and shall ensure an approach consistent with local and international standards. - ix.
+Reporting The Bank and its subsidiaries shall regularly review and report on its progress in meeting its ESG requirements as well as international and local ESG standards.

-ix.
-Reporting

-The Bank and its subsidiaries shall regularly review and report on its progress in meeting its ESG requirements as well as international and local ESG standards.